DavideLaManna/Covariance-Estimation-for-Matrix-variate-Data/README.md

 ## Week 5<br>
 set wintime=0.01 in compute_mfccs to obtain a right time partition. <br>
 created from scratch algorithm for LDA classification using an inverse problem to not compute the inverse of the covariance matrix.<br>
+Compute the same LDA classifier for classes of arbitrary amplitude <br>

 ## References